I nuovi mostri

-I nuovi mostri (English-language version: Viva l'Italia!; meaning of Italian original title: "The new monsters") is a 1977 commedia all'italiana film composed by 14 episodes, directed by Dino Risi, Ettore Scola and Mario Monicelli.
+I nuovi mostri ("the new monsters"), known as Viva l'Italia! in the English-language version, is a 1977 commedia all'italiana film composed by 14 episodes, directed by Dino Risi, Ettore Scola and Mario Monicelli.
 It is a sequel of I mostri, made in 1963.
+It is followed by I mostri oggi (2009).
 It was nominated for the Academy Award for Best Foreign Language Film at the 51st Academy Awards.

 Episodes

 The original version is composed by 14 episodes.

 Plot

 The film, like the previous one, consists of short episodes that portray the evil and meanness of Italian middle-class society during the years of lead in the 70s.

 Editions

 The full version of the film runs about 115 minutes, but upon its release in Italy, the film was censored a few episodes considered too "strong".
 The length of the cut version of the film lasts about 87 minutes.